 Antonín Dvořák Rusalka opera to libretto by Jaroslav Kvapil.
 Directed 2010 by Martin Kušej at the Nationaltheater, Munich.
-Stars Kristīne Opolais, Klaus Florian Vogt, Nadia Krasteva, Günther Groissböck, Janina Baechle, Ulrich Reß, Tara Erraught, John Chest, Evgeniya Sotnikova, Angela Brower, and Okka von der Damerau.
+Stars Kristīne Opolais (Rusalka), Klaus Florian Vogt (Prince), Nadia Krasteva (Foreign Princes), Günther Groissböck (Water Goblen), Janina Baechle (Ježibaba), Ulrich Reß (Forester), Tara Erraught (Kitchen Boy), John Chest (Hunter), Evgeniya Sotnikova (1st Wood Nymph), Angela Brower (2nd Wood Nymph), and Okka von der Damerau (3rd Wood Nymph).
 Tomáš Hanus conducts the Bayerisches Staatsorchester with the Chor der Bayerischen Staatsoper (Chorus Master Sören Eckhoff) and the Statisterie und Kinderstatisterie der Bayerischen Staatsoper.
-Set design by Martin Zehetgruber; costume design by Heidi Hackl; lighting design by Reinhard Traub; dramatic advisory by Olaf A. Schmitt; TV direction by Thomas Grimm.
+Set design by Martin Zehetgruber; costume design by Heidi Hackl; lighting design by Reinhard Traub; dramatic advisory by Olaf A. Schmitt.
+Directed for TV by Thomas Grimm.
 Released 2011, disc has has 5.0 dts-HD Master Audio sound.
-This disc plays in all regions.
-But it is by contract not distributed in Region A on a regular basis.
-Kultur has the rights to sell this Rusalka in Region A, and Kuture has come out with its own version that appears to be identical except for logos in the package artwork and the like.
-Grade: A
+Grade: A+

 Kušej's Rusalka story has three levels of meaning: